 An NYC criminal defense lawyer will continue working in earnest on the individual’s case once the arraignment has ended.
 This time is essential for them to develop a strong defense and ensure their client’s rights are being upheld.
 Depending on the circumstances, a criminal case will either conclude with a dismissal of charges, a plea, or a trial.

 The practice of criminal law is wide-reaching and varied.
 Each case must be researched, developed, and presented differently to ensure the defendant receives the best possible outcome.
 When choosing a New York criminal defense law firm, research attorneys and firms that have experience with the type of charges you face.
 This way, your defense attorney will be even more capable of investigating and defending your case.
-Michael Vitaliano’s experience as a New York Assistant District Attorney means he can offer seven practice areas to best serve clients.
+Michael Vitaliano’s experience as a New York Assistant District Attorney and in criminal defense means he can offer seven practice areas to best serve clients.

-White collar crimes may seem less severe because they are classified as non-violent, but the penalties they carry are significant.
-Individuals who are convicted of a white collar crime may be penalized with the seizure and forfeiture of their assets, the loss of licensure in a certain profession, or even incarceration.
+White-collar crimes may seem less severe because they are classified as non-violent, but the penalties they carry are significant.
+Individuals who are convicted of a white-collar crime may be penalized with the seizure and forfeiture of their assets, the loss of licensure in a certain profession, or even incarceration.
 In addition to criminal charges, many individuals also face civil claims from the individuals harmed by their crimes.

-There is a wide range of infractions that can be classified as white collar crime.
-Wage theft, money laundering, Ponzi or pyramid schemes, bribery, embezzlement, tax fraud, insider trading, and forgery are all examples of commonly convicted white collar crimes.
+There is a wide range of infractions that can be classified as white-collar crime.
+Wage theft, money laundering, Ponzi or pyramid schemes, bribery, embezzlement, tax fraud, insider trading, and forgery are all examples of commonly convicted white-collar crimes.
 The nature and severity of the punishment decided by the court are often influenced by the crime itself.